Raise3D/Marlin-Raise3D-N-Series/README.md

 * Changed PID value for V2 hotend.

 ##Compilation guide:
-Compile the codes with Arduino IDE(versions above 1.0.5) or other compatible compliers.
+Compile the codes with Arduino IDE(version 1.0.5 suggested) or other compatible compliers.
 Take Arduino IDE as an example:
 * Please download the latest arduino addons for Marlin from the official Marlin repository and install them in the library folder before compiling codes for Raise3D firmware.
 * Make sure all the library folders under Arduino Addons directory are copied into arduino install directory before compilation.
 Or you will encounter an error that missing the u8glib.